 Although examples of AOGs have been discovered possibly as far back as the interplanetary age, the true nature of these objects only became known in 1505.
 The first members of AOGs were red dwarf-rich galaxies, the so-called 'red galaxies', but subsequent surveys uncovered similar galaxies dominated by substellar objects - those tend to be much dimmer than red galaxies still.
 By the Current Era, a total of 347 AOGs have been detected in various stages of completion.
 Almost all of these objects are so distant from each other that little or no contact would be possible between them, although one pair in the Hercules Cluster may be in constant contact with each other.
 Whether this pair is the product of a single civilisation or simply memetic influence is not known.
 The oldest example of AOGs is ten billion years old, indicating that even advanced civilisations early in their timeline have decided to optimise their own galaxy for intelligent life for various reasons.

 While most AOGs appear to be largely devoid of visible conflict - likely because civilizations prone to such conflicts wouldn't be able to embark on such a grand scale project in the first place - a large-scale warfare broke out in an AOG known as Hass'sba Galaxy between the 72th century and 98th century.
 Involving some 5% of the galaxy's objects, many suggested that this conflict happened between proponents and opponents of the total disassembly of the red dwarfs, due to the majority of the detected high energy release signatures taking place near red dwarfs.
 By the end of the conflict, a significant amount, but not all, of the red dwarfs appear to be dismantled.

-The relatively nearby Sundrivers may be an example of a civilisation in the early stages of this process, relocating stars in their galaxy on a so-far fairly limited scale.
+The Sundrivers may be an example of a civilisation in the early stages of this process, relocating stars in their galaxy on a so-far fairly limited scale.